sketchplugins/plugin-directory/README.md

 - [Crafttor](https://crafttor.com/sketch/), by Crafttor: Illustrations For Everyone
 - [Remove All Guides](https://github.com/ichik/removeallguides), by Vadim Mikhnov: Removes all the guides from selected artboards.
 - [Prism2ColorVariables](https://github.com/griffin-stewie/Prism2ColorVariables), by griffin-stewie: Migrate your Prism named color to Color Variables
-- [Import Shadows](https://github.com/cozy/sketch-import-shadows), by Cozy: Import CSS shadows
-- [Auto Arrange Artboards](https://github.com/srbsingh3/autoarrange), by Saurabh Singh: Automatically arrange the order of your artboards in the layer list according to their position on the canvas.